HomeDirectoriesMastering Local Citations: A Step-by-Step Guide for Businesses

 • jasminedirectory.com and other web directories

-Structured citations appear in business directories, listing platforms, and data aggregators where business information is organized in a consistent, formatted manner.
-These listings typically include dedicated fields for each piece of business information.
+Structured citations appear in business directories, listing platforms, and data aggregators, where business information is organized in a consistent, formatted way.
+These listings usually have dedicated fields for each piece of business information.

-Citations come in two primary formats: structured and unstructured.
-Understanding the difference and knowing how to apply both types is important for a comprehensive citation strategy.
+Citations come in two main formats: structured and unstructured.
+Knowing the difference and how to use both matters for a complete citation strategy.

 A proper citation audit isn’t a one-time task.
-Plan to conduct a thorough audit annually, with quarterly check-ups on your most important listings.
+Plan a thorough audit each year, with quarterly check-ups on your most important listings.

-Document all findings in your citation spreadsheet, noting which citations need updating, which need to be created, and which should be monitored but are currently accurate.
+Record all findings in your citation spreadsheet, noting which citations need updating, which need to be created, and which are accurate but worth monitoring.

 What if you discover duplicate listings?

-Rather than deleting duplicates (which can sometimes cause more problems), it’s often better to claim all versions, merge them when possible, or update the incorrect listing to match your canonical information before requesting removal.
+Deleting duplicates can sometimes cause more problems, so it’s often better to claim every version, merge them where possible, or update the incorrect listing to match your canonical information before you request removal.

 Not all citations carry equal weight.
-Prioritize your cleanup efforts:
+Prioritize your cleanup:

 1. Google Business Profile and other major search engines